 30 Salesforce Marketing Cloud Interview Questions & Answers

-Email Studio Questions
+Email Studio Interview Questions

 A prospective employer is likely to be interested in you using Content Builder to bring design variety and subscriber engagement into your email templates.
 Blocks can be categorized as “basic”, “advanced”, “interactive”, and “social”: